 8.A.17 The Na+ Channel Auxiliary Subunit β1-β4 (SCA-β) Family

 The SCA-β family of Na+ channel auxiliary subunits consists of vertebrate glycoproteins.
 The principal subunit (α) is the voltage-gated Na+ channel (TC #1.A.1.10).
-All four auxiliary subunits probably possess 2 TMSs with the N- and C-termini in the cytoplasm and the extracellular loops between TMSs 1 and 2 bearing glycosylation sites (Gurnett and Campbell 1996).
+The two auxiliary β-subunits probably possess 2 TMSs with the N- and C-termini in the cytoplasm and the extracellular loops between TMSs 1 and 2 bearing glycosylation sites (Gurnett and Campbell 1996).
 The β1 and β3 subunits modulate the channel-gating kinetics of voltage-sensitive sodium channels.
 VGSCs are heterotrimeric complexes consisting of a single pore-forming α-subunit joined by two β-subunits; a noncovalently linked beta1 or beta3 and a covalently linked beta2 or beta4 subunit (Hull and Isom 2017).
+VGSC β-subunits confer unique gating mechanisms, regulate cellular excitability, affect brain development, confer distinct channel pharmacology, and have functions that are independent of the α-subunits.
+The vast array of functions of these proteins stems from their special station in the channelome: being the only known constituents that are cell adhesion and intra/extracellular signaling molecules in addition to being part of channel complexes (Hull and Isom 2018).

 β-subunits possess extracellular immunoglobulin-like domains with similarity to the neural cell adhesion molecule (N-CAM).
 Coexpression of β2 with the Na+ channel α-subunit increases functional expression, so the former may play a role in biogenesis.
 It also modulates gating and increases capacitance (Isom et al. 1995).
 Unlike other auxiliary subunits for ion channels, the sodium channel β2- and β4-subunits associate with the α-subunit via a disulfide bond.
 The structure of β2 can be heavily impacted by the presence of reducing agents.
 Therefore, it is possible that β2 and β4 form a stable and permanent complex with the pore-forming subunit (Yu et al. 2003).
 The beta4 cis dimer contributes to the trans homophilic interaction of beta4 in cell-cell adhesion, and may exhibit increased association with the alpha subunit (Shimizu et al. 2017).
 Thus, the cis dimerization of beta4 probably affects the alpha-beta4 complex formation.